psimonazzi/mognet/README.md

 * ``baseUrl``: (default: null) The host and port of the urls served by this server, as seen from the internet.
 Internal urls will usually be specified in links as absolute paths (like ``/search``), but sometimes a full url is required by templates, for example in social networks metadata.
 The full url will be the concatenation of this value and an absolute path.
 Example value: ``http://example.com``.

-* ``staticUrl``: (default: null) *TODO* A base url to set in any link to static resources in the template.
-Useful if you want to put CSS, javascript, images and so on on a remote storage service, and link to them in the template.
-If set, the full url of static resources will be the concatenation of this value and an absolute path.
-For example, if this value is ``http://googledrive.com/host/mytoken`` and the template uses a CSS file ``/css/style.css``, the link to the CSS in the template will be ``http://googledrive.com/host/mytoken/css/style.css``.
-If not set, urls to static resources in the template will be left as is, so they will refer to local resources.
-This value will affect only links in the template, not links in the documents you write.

-- ``user``: (default: null) If specified, the server process will run as this user immediatly after binding to the port.
+* ``user``: (default: null) If specified, the server process will run as this user immediatly after binding to the port.
 Usually you will set this to an unprivileged user, so that the server will start at system boot with root privileges, bind to the default port 80, and then drop privileges and continue running as this user.
 The value can be a username (string) or uid (number).
 On Debian/Ubuntu, the first login user you create during installation has uid 1000 and group 1000 by convention, so it should be a safe value to set.
 This value must be set together with ``group``, otherwise it will have no effect.

-- ``group``: (default: null) If specified, the server process will run as this group immediatly after binding to the port.
+* ``group``: (default: null) If specified, the server process will run as this group immediatly after binding to the port.
 See ``user``.

-- ``googleAnalyticsAccount``: (default: null) A Google Analytics account id, used in the default template to enable Google Analytics tracking on the pages.
+* ``googleAnalyticsAccount``: (default: null) A Google Analytics account id, used in the default template to enable Google Analytics tracking on the pages.
 If not set, Google Analytics will not be enabled.

 ### Examples